Optical Store & Vision Center in Boise, Idaho

 So while you may not necessarily need a new pair of glasses to see better, you may want to get a new pair that incorporates the newest technology to significantly increase your clarity and comfort levels.

 Getting glasses is surprisingly easy.
-Simply book a consultation at Artisan Optics in Boise, where Dr. Timothy S. Gibbons will provide you with a comprehensive vision exam and provide you with a prescription to purchase glasses.
+Simply book a consultation at Artisan Optics in Boise, where Dr. Jeffrey C. Johnson will provide you with a comprehensive vision exam and provide you with a prescription to purchase glasses.
 Our friendly and knowledgeable staff will help you find the perfect glasses for your unique face and lifestyle.

 Q: Is it bad to wear my old designer glasses with an old prescription?
 What's the best way to replace them?

 - A: Yes I would it say it is not the best decision to wear any old prescription unless they will be used as a back-up or supplement to your corrected vision.
 However if you prefer to keep your old frame, and it is still in condition to handle the new lenses of your updated prescription then by all means.
 We have opticians that would be happy to thoroughly inspect the condition and accommodate you.

 - A: Most glasses are spefically customized for a particular patient.
 If you are wearing someone's glasses, it could improve your vision some, but it will not give you the crisp clear vision that a personalized pair of glasses does.